bmwcarit/MoCOCrW/README.md

 Dilithium is an **optional** feature provided by MoCOCrW.

 This feature depends on [reference implementation of the Dilithium signature scheme](https://github.com/pq-crystals/dilithium/) since OpenSSL still doesn't have a support for Dilithium.
-In order to sucessfully compile MoCOCrW with Dilithium feature the following adaptations are necessary.
+The following adaptations are necessary in order to successfully compile MoCOCrW with the Dilithium feature .

 #### Dilithium Adaptions